cortex-lab/phy/docs/quickstart.md

 If the Template GUI dataset includes an AIND/SpikeInterface format-version 2 `curation.json` with merge suggestions, use the persistent **Merge Propositions** view to review them.
-Its button-free rows compactly show the proposed units and any `⇒ new_unit_id`; hover for full details and lifecycle status.
-Click a pending row to stage its ordered IDs in Merge View (the first is blue), replacing any active merge workspace. `Alt+Down`/`Alt+Up` move through pending rows in the current visible order and wrap; `Alt+Backspace` rejects and advances, while
+Its button-free rows have source-order labels (`P1`, `P2`, ...), compactly show the proposed units and any `⇒ new_unit_id`, and retain their labels while filtered or reviewed.
+Hover for full details and lifecycle status.
+Click a pending
+row to stage its ordered IDs in Merge View (the first is blue), replacing any active merge workspace. `Alt+Down`/`Alt+Up` move through pending rows in the current visible order and wrap; `Alt+Backspace` rejects and advances, while